Romancing the Stone (A Brief History of Tugtupite)

 The type locality for tugtupite is Tugtup Agtakorfia, coastal cliffs on the northern shore of the Tunuliarfik Fjord (left).
 It was originally described (1957) as a white mineral but Sorensen described the color change to a light pink in 1960.

 Fast forward to 2001 - we "rediscovered" this locality quite by accident.
-Howie Green, a permanent fixture on the Geo-Tours I ran until 2011, visited the cliffs on his first trip to the complex and found an interesting white rock (he didn't even have his light with him) and brought it back to his hostel.
+Howie Green, a permanent fixture on the Geo-Tours we ran until 2011, visited the cliffs on his first trip to the complex and found an interesting white rock (he didn't even have his light with him) and brought it back to his hostel.
 Upon examination with his light it turned out to be a wonderful, but unknown, fluorescent mineral (pic below).
 We returned to this spot in 2002 and collected many exquisite specimens - still unknown what they were.
 We didn't even realize the significance of the area we were visiting.

-Upon my return to the states I had EDS testing done on the material and the results came back as a "homogenous blend of tugtupite and sodalite".
+Upon my return to the states we had EDS testing done on the material and the results came back as a "homogenous blend of tugtupite and sodalite".
 It is very phosphorescent, and shows a unique response under shortwave, midwave and longwave.
 Some pieces were slightly tenebrescent.
-I nicknamed the material "Tugtulite".
+We nicknamed the material "Tugtulite".
 Only in 2004 did we finally determine that the area we had visited was Tugtup Agtakorfia and this material was from the original discovery of tugtupite.
 One member of our team conducted further studies (Herb Y.) and concluded that it was truly tugtupite.

 Our original "rediscovery" of tugtupite from the type locality in 2001

-In 2001 I started organizing Geo-Tours to the Ilimaussaq Complex and ran them until 2011.
+In 2001 we started organizing Geo-Tours to the Ilimaussaq Complex and ran them until 2011.
 Over 50 people visited this area, many returning each year.
 We made some wonderful discoveries and put Greenland on the fluorescent mineral map.
 Today the Ilimaussaq Complex is considered as one of the more important fluorescent localities around.

-That's me taking a break in front of the abandoned uranium mine (left), halfway to the top of Kvanefjeld.
+Taking a break in front of the abandoned uranium mine (left), halfway to the top of Kvanefjeld.
 To the right is the Taseq Slope, and the mountain in the middle is Ilimaussaq - namesake for the complex (but actually not in the complex).

 Subsequent Discoveries and Different Varieties